daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-12-02-December-2023-Goals.md

 3. Larval cell density analyze with Jill for HI 2023
 4. Coding for phenoplate for HI 2023
 5. ~~Finish cell density analysis for Moorea 2023~~
-6. Finish QC'ing PR data for Moorea 2023
+6. ~~Finish QC'ing PR data for Moorea 2023~~
 7. ~~Upload Moorea 2023 collection photos~~
+8. Larval size analysis for Moorea 20232
+9. Chl analysis for Moorea 2023

 ### Field work

 1. Plan dates with Jen for AUS travel in spring (April/May 2024)
-2. Catch up on Moorea 2023 field work notebook posts
+2. ~~Catch up on Moorea 2023 field work notebook posts~~
 3. Call CITES to check on status of export permit
 4. Submit new CITES for Moorea 2023 samples to export to AUS